Hi, I'm Rachel Kim.

 Rachel M. Kim, Veniamin Veselovsky, Ashton Anderson

-To appear in Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2025.
+Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2025.

 The Agenda-Setting Function of Social Media